NOT INCLUDED ARE THE FOLLOWING :

-We take the train from Villefranche to Monaco, a scenic journey of 20 minutes and spend the day in Monaco watching the build up to the 2014 Monaco Historic GP
+We drive to Monaco and spend the day in Monaco watching the build up to the 2018 Monaco Historic GP

 Click here to visit the official Monaco Historic GP site: http://www.acm.mc/lecircuit-histo.php?id_menu=3&id_sousmenu=20

-Casino square is one of the best viewpoints, see below:
+We have grand stand seats in Casino square, one of the best viewpoints, see below:

 The circuit itself did not undergo any major changes until 1952 when adjustments were made to the Sainte-Devote corner.
 It was not until 1973 that it was altered again, with the addition of 135 metres of track round the new swimming pool and ending in the hairpin at the La Rascasse restaurant.
 Ever since this change, the Grand Prix distance has been 78 laps.

 In 1976, two additional chicanes, one at Sainte Devote, the other at the exit of La Rascasse were added, then, in 1986, the track was widened from the entrance to Quai des Etats-Unis to the bottom of the downhill Boulevard Louis II, which allowed a new chicane to be incorporated.
 In 1997, the first part of the swimming pool complex was redesigned and named 'Louis Chiron'.
 Between the Grands Prix of 2002 and 2003, some 5,000 square metres of land was reclaimed from the sea by a 150-metre long harbour wall which was offset from its original position by 30 metres.